-Certified nursing assistants are in high demand in Western Massachusetts.
-They are the backbone of care delivered to the elderly in a variety of care settings.
-This entry-level work is very demanding, so it is important to understand what employers need in an entry-level health care worker and make sure that CNA is a good choice for you before you select a training program.
+Certified nursing assistants (CNAs) are in high demand in Western Massachusetts.
+CNAs are critical to the healthcare workforce and mainly provide care to the elderly and people living with disabilities in a variety of care settings.
+CNAs may work under different job titles such as Patient Care Technicians (PCTs).
+This entry-level work is very demanding, so it is important to understand what employers need in an entry-level health care worker to make sure that CNA is a good choice for you before you select a training program.

 CNAs help patients perform the basic day-to-day tasks, especially personal care tasks.
 The majority of job opportunities for nursing assistants are working with the elderly.